 Safety is our top priority when it comes to our professional service capabilities.
 All of our technicians are TIA trained and skilled in all tire safety procedures including lockout tag out and fastener cleaning and torque.

 “The clamping force created by fasteners is what allows wheels to function properly.
 All fasteners are intended to stretch slightly when tightened.
-This stretch is measured indirectly by the torque (measured in foot-pounds) required to turn the fastener.
+This stretch is measured indirectly by the torque (measured in foot pounds) required to turn the fastener.

-If the wheel fastener is not tightened properly, the wheel may loosen, resulting in wheel damage or, in worst case, the wheel separating from the vehicle – a wheel-off.
+If the wheel fastener is not tightened properly, the wheel may loosen, resulting in wheel damage or, in the worst case, the wheel separating from the vehicle – a wheel-off.
 The consequences of a wheel-off can be staggering: liability claims have run into the millions” – Tire Review – Rich Ashley.

 Whether you are concerned about uptime, cost control, driver satisfaction, or safety, you can be assured Patridge Commercial Alignments is your one source of complete satisfaction guaranteed.